SlaxWeb/Framework/README.md

 Framework is still in an early development phase.
 Further updates might result in a case where backward compatibility would be broken.
 Should this happen, prior announcement will be made and ways to workaround the issue will be made available.
-Nonetheless, it is still not encouraged to use Framework in a production environment.
+Nonetheless, it is still not encouraged to use the Framework in a production environment.

 ## Components Build Status

-The table below shows the statuses of all SlaxWeb components currently used in this release or the upcoming release:
+The table below shows the status of all SlaxWeb components currently used in this release or the upcoming release:

 | Component | Build Status |